joostaafjes/CarND-Advanced-Lane-Lines/README.md

 #### 4. Identify lane-line pixels and fit their positions with a polynomial

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+As as starting point I have used the 'Sliding windows' method as described in section 33 of lesson 15.
+This method exists of:
+1. Take a histogram of the lower half of the window
+2. Find the peak of the left and the right half of the image -> these are the starting points
+3. Only for training purposes: Check if the starting points are valid
+4. Split the image in 9 vertical windows
+5. For each window (starting at the bottom, working upwards), take all the points and take the mean of the pixels in that windows
+6. From the resulting pixels, calculate the polynomial
+7. Only for training purposes: Check if the curve is left, straight or right and compare it with the expected corner
+8. For the derived polynomial: construct a line by calculating the x for each y

+The above strategy is implemented in the class FindLines (file FindLines.py), method calculate

+See below for an example.

 ![alt text][image5]

 #### 5. Calculation the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in lines 189 through 234 in my code in `FindLines.py`

 #### 6. Example image of plotted back down onto the road

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in lines 163 through 182 in my code in `FindLines.py` in the method `draw_lines()`.
 Here is an example of my result on a test image:

 ![alt text][image6]